Frequently Asked Questions

 We consider all applications holistically and recognize that there are several ways of demonstrating proficiency.
 For example, a strong score on the quantitative section of the Graduate Record Examination (GRE), along with positive letters of recommendation speaking to your technical acumen may be sufficient.

-If you do not have an undergraduate degree in the sciences or engineering, be sure to address this in the statement of purpose you submit with your application.
+If you do not have an undergraduate degree in biomedical engineering, be sure to address this in the statement of purpose you submit with your application.

 Minimum GPA and TOEFL Score

-We require a minimum GPA of 3.2 from an undergraduate program in order to gain admission to the Master of Science (MS) or PhD degree programs.
+We require a minimum GPA of 3.2 from an undergraduate program in order to gain admission to the Master of Science (MS) program.

 If applicable, a minimum TOEFL score of 90 on the Internet-based test is also required.